asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 ## Usage

-I'm not going to cover the whole specification here, but I'll highlight a few of the possibilites.
+I'm not going to cover the whole specification here, but I'll try to highlight the most important bits and some of possibilites I found really useful.

 #### *type*